When the sky fractures,

 Something about this moment feels charged.
 Not just politically.
 Not just socially.
 Energetically.
 And if you know where to look in the sky, you've seen this feeling before.

 There is a cycle in astrology that serious researchers have tracked for over a century, built around the slow, grinding movements of Saturn and Pluto.
-When these two planets form hard angles to each other, conjunctions, squares, oppositions, what follows on earth tends to be the same: systems fracturing, power being violently contested, and the kind of social pressure that doesn't release quietly.
+When these two planets form hard angles to each other (conjunctions, squares, oppositions) what follows on earth tends to be the same: systems fracturing, power being violently contested, and the kind of social pressure that doesn't release quietly.
 It releases through upheaval.

-The last major Saturn-Pluto conjunction was in January 2020.
+The last major Saturn–Pluto conjunction was in January 2020.
 Within weeks, the world locked down.
 Supply chains broke.
 Institutions that had functioned the same way for generations were forced to reinvent or collapse.
-But that conjunction didn't just trigger a pandemic response it cracked open something deeper.
+But that conjunction didn't just trigger a pandemic response.
+It cracked open something deeper.
 A loss of shared trust.
 A fracturing of the social contract.
 A world that came out the other side more divided than it entered.

 Now trace that same cycle backwards, and the pattern becomes impossible to ignore.